awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 1. Complete the steps to configure the device type appropriate to your selection\.

-   Choose a hardware\-based authentication mechanism for best results in passing the check [1\.14 – Ensure hardware MFA is enabled for the "root" account ](#securityhub-cis-controls-1.14)\.
+   Choose a hardware\-based authentication mechanism for best results in passing the check [1\.14 – Ensure hardware MFA is enabled for the root user ](#securityhub-cis-controls-1.14)\.

-## 1\.14 – Ensure hardware MFA is enabled for the "root" account<a name="securityhub-cis-controls-1.14"></a>
+## 1\.14 – Ensure hardware MFA is enabled for the root user<a name="securityhub-cis-controls-1.14"></a>

 **Severity:** Critical

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/root-account-hardware-mfa-enabled.html](https://docs.aws.amazon.com/config/latest/developerguide/root-account-hardware-mfa-enabled.html)

+**Schedule type:** Periodic

-The root account is the most privileged user in an account\.
+The root user has complete access to all services and resources in an AWS account\.
 MFA adds an extra layer of protection on top of a user name and password\.
 With MFA enabled, when a user signs in to an AWS website, they're prompted for their user name and password and for an authentication code from their AWS MFA device\.

-For Level 2, CIS recommends that you protect the root account with a hardware MFA\.
+For Level 2, CIS recommends that you protect root user credentials with a hardware MFA\.
 A hardware MFA has a smaller attack surface than a virtual MFA\.
 For example, a hardware MFA doesn't suffer the attack surface introduced by the mobile smartphone that a virtual MFA resides on\.

 Using hardware MFA for many, many accounts might create a logistical device management issue\.
 If this occurs, consider implementing this Level 2 recommendation selectively to the highest security accounts\.
 You can then apply the Level 1 recommendation to the remaining accounts\.

+Both time\-based one\-time password \(TOTP\) and Universal 2nd Factor \(U2F\) tokens are viable as hardware MFA options\.

 **Note**
 This control is not supported in the following Regions\.